 Deep South Americana.
 It's broke-but-not-broken.
 It's tired.
 It's hopeful.
 It's equal parts country, folk, and rock.
 It's Watts' own brand of blue-collar rock 'n' roll, set to the backdrop of the swampy Louisiana towns he grew up in- and it hits the palate like a cold mint julep on a sticky afternoon.

-Watts has shared his Deep South Americana on some of the most prominent stages across the southeastern United States including the Key West Songwriter’s Festival, House of Blues New Orleans, The Howlin’ Wolf, Nashville’s historic Exit/In, City Winery, the world-famous listening room Bluebird Cafe, and a year-long residency at Tin Roof on Music City’s illustrious Broadway Ave.
+Watts has shared his Deep South Americana on prominent stages across the country, including Austin's SXSW Music Festival, Asheville’s Isis Theater, the Key West Songwriters Festival, House of Blues New Orleans, AMA Americanafest in Nashville, Music City’s historic Exit/In, City Winery, and the world-famous listening room Bluebird Café.

-He’s opened for internationally touring acts ranging from Sammy Kershaw to Gin Blossoms, Third Eye Blind, and Snoop Dogg, and was named “Artist of the Month” by Puresouthernrock.com.
-His music has appeared on radio stations across the southeastern United States, including the acclaimed WWOZ New Orleans, WSM Nashville (home of the Grand Ole Opry), and internet radio stations worldwide.
+He’s opened for internationally touring acts ranging from Sammy Kershaw to Snoop Dogg, and his songs have appeared on some of America’s most acclaimed terrestrial radio stations, including WWOZ New Orleans and WSM Nashville, home of the Grand Ole Opry.

 His debut EP ‘The God’s Own Truth’ was named “Best of 2016” (The Revue).
 “Watts sings in the title track ‘I may never be Bob Dylan,’ but he has a knack for melody, lyrics, and truth that shows promise as an artist coming into his own.”
 (No Depression).